laanwj/etna_viv/README.md

     native/egl/*.c

-Use ELF hooks to intercept ioctl and mmap calls from libGAL (the Vivante user space blob) to the kernel driver in GLES2 examples.
+Uses ELF hooks to intercept ioctl and mmap calls from libGAL (the Vivante user space blob) to the kernel driver, while running GLES2 examples.

 At the beginning of the program call `the_hook`, at the end of the program call `end_hook` to finalize and flush buffers.